- CLASS: Aves (Birds)

-Gouldian finches have been a part of the San Diego Zoo’s collection off and on since 1940, and live in the Zoo’s Australian Outback habitat, just beyond the Outback’s entry totem poles.
+Gouldian finches have been cared for by San Diego Zoo Wildlife Alliance off and on since 1940, and live in the Zoo’s Australian Outback habitat, just beyond the Outback’s entry.
 Most of these birds were donated to the Zoo by the Finch Society of San Diego.

 The Gouldian finch is classified as near threatened by the International Union for the Conservation of Nature.
 Fires are listed as the primary threat to the Gouldian finch.
 Due to their beautiful colors, the finches are among the most popular pet birds.

-Two recovery plans have been developed and implemented for this species, and a national recovery plan has recently been adopted.
+Two recovery plans have been developed and implemented for the Gouldian finch, and a national recovery plan has recently been adopted.